top of page

 • Aftercare following intense scenes or emotional experiences

 Aftercare is especially important in kink dynamics.
 It involves emotional or physical support after a scene—such as reassurance, cuddling, grounding conversation, or physical comfort—to help regulate the nervous system.
+This practice ensures that both partners feel safe and cared for after engaging in intense experiences.

 What Is Abuse?

-Abuse can take many forms, including emotional, psychological, physical, or sexual abuse.
+Abuse involves harm, coercion, and control without true consent.
+It can take many forms, including emotional, psychological, physical, or sexual abuse.
 What defines abuse is not the activity itself, but the lack of choice and respect for boundaries.
+In abusive dynamics, power is taken rather than given.

 Warning signs of abuse may include: